How to Calculate Conversion Rate [+ Conversion Rate Formula]

 How to Define Conversions for Your Marketing Strategy

 Let’s assume you and I would like to track conversions for three different campaigns.
 The first is a paid advertising campaign.
 The goal of the ad is to get users to sign up for a free product trial.
-So, every time someone signs up for a free trial, we will count that as a conversion.
+So, every time someone signs up for a free trial, we’ll count that as a conversion.

 Channel or page level (i.e., website visitors converted, social media user engagement)

-Overall conversion rate (i.e., total ad interactions)
+Overall conversion rate (i.e., average conversion rates based on total ad interactions or sales conversion rate)

 Conversion Rate and ROI